dheerajps/moodToolkitResearchDashboard/README.md

 ########## To Create userInfo Table instructions
 --Start mysql server: `mysql.server start`
-	replace dbconfig cradentials with your information --Run this query in your DB console first: create table userInfo ( ID INT NOT NULL AUTO_INCREMENT PRIMARY KEY, USERNAME varchar(30) NOT NULL , PASSWORD CHAR(128) NOT NULL, SALT varchar(64) NOT NULL)
+	replace dbconfig credentials with your information --Run this query in your DB console first:
+	`create table userInfo ( ID INT NOT NULL AUTO_INCREMENT PRIMARY KEY, USERNAME varchar(30) NOT NULL , PASSWORD CHAR(128) NOT NULL, SALT varchar(64) NOT NULL)`
 --Now register with username and password and then Login